Skip to content

 Why thyroid medication may not be the best solution

-Focusing solely on levels of TSH and T4, and then replacing thyroid hormone, ignores the fact that the most common cause of hypothyroidism is actually an autoimmune disease called Hashimoto’s.
+Focusing solely on TSH and T4 levels and then replacing thyroid hormone ignores the fact that the most common cause of hypothyroidism is an autoimmune disease called Hashimoto’s.
 When someone experiences Hashimoto’s, their immune system erroneously attacks their thyroid, leading to damage to the tissue and a reduction in thyroid hormone secretion.

 We haven’t yet determined the cause of autoimmune diseases, although evidence suggests genetic factors, inflammation, certain medications, and stress can all contribute.
-As well, studies have found possible connections between “leaky gut” syndrome, or increased gut permeability, and the autoimmune system.
+Studies have also found possible connections between “leaky gut” syndrome, or increased gut permeability, and the autoimmune system.

-Because of the vague causes for autoimmune disorders, traditional medicine tends to treat just the symptoms, without taking a holistic approach to address overall health.
+Because of the vague causes of autoimmune disorders, traditional medicine tends to treat just the symptoms without taking a holistic approach to addressing overall health.
 This is particularly true for Hashimoto’s, which is problematic.
 Without proper treatment, the immune system will continue to attack the thyroid gland, making it increasingly difficult to treat without addressing the autoimmune response.
 Once one autoimmune condition crops up, others may follow if you don’t address the underlying cause.

 The problem with thyroid testing

-As you can see, thyroid problems and treatments are much more complex than simply trying to fix a shortage of hormones as determined from testing TSH and T4.
-For better results, and a more holistic treatment plan, patients need more comprehensive assessments.
-Below are five causes of thyroid problems that won’t be detected by standard tests.
+As you can see, thyroid problems and treatments are much more complex than fixing a hormone shortage, as determined by testing TSH and T4.
+Patients need more comprehensive assessments for better results and a more holistic treatment plan.
+Below are five causes of thyroid problems that standard tests won’t detect.

 Pituitary problems